 A member of the Buckthorn family, Rhamnaceae, California coffeeberry plants (Frangula californica; formerly Rhamnus californica) are an adaptable evergreen shrub useful in the garden as an informal hedge or in the understory as a backdrop for showier plants.
-Cultivars of growing coffeeberries range in size from 2 to 3 feet tall by 3 to 4 feet wide to some around 4 to 10 feet tall, although in its native environment growing in the shade, specimens may attain a height greater than 15 feet.
+Cultivars of growing coffeeberries range in size from 2 to 3 feet (60 to 90 cm.) tall by 3 to 4 feet (0.9 to 1.2 m.) wide to some around 4 to 10 feet (1.2 to 3 m.) tall, although in its native environment growing in the shade, specimens may attain a height greater than 15 feet (4.5 m.).

 The flowers of growing coffeeberries are insignificant but produce lovely berries in hues from lime green to rose red and burgundy to nearly black against a dark green backdrop of foliage.
 Although these berries are inedible to humans, they are relished by many types of birds and small mammals during the late summer to fall months.